Napoleon as Mars the Peacemaker: Bronze in Milan

 In 1811 a bronze copy of the statue was cast in Rome by Francesco Righetti and his son Luigi, using the bronze of the cannons of Castel Sant'Angelo in Rome.
 A previous attempt to cast the statue had failed.
 Since 1859 the bronze has stood in the main courtyard of Palazzo Brera, home of the Accademia di Belle Arti di Brera and the Pinacoteca di Brera, in Milan, in Lombardy in northern Italy.
 It was at first on a temporary base; this was replaced in 1864 with the present base designed by Luigi Bisi, in granite and Carrara marble, with bronze decorations.
 The gilded bronze winged victory on the globe in the right hand of the figure was stolen on 25 October 1978; it was replaced with a replica in the 1980s.

 Plaster casts

 In spite of the poor reception of the marble statue, Canova had it cast in plaster.
-Five copies were made, and were destined for the Accademie di Belle Arti of Italy.
+Five copies were made, and were destined for the Academie di Belle Arti of Italy.
 The best-preserved of these is now, following restoration in Florence, in the Pinacoteca di Brera.
-It was initially sent, divided into eight sections, to Padova; however, it was not paid for and stayed in its packing-cases.
+It was initially sent, divided into eight sections, to Padua; however, it was not paid for and stayed in its packing-cases.
 It was bought by Napoleon's step-son, the viceroy Eugène de Beauharnais, and was on display in the Galleria Reale in Palazzo Brera from 1809 to 1814.
 After the fall of Napoleon it was relegated to the storerooms of the Accademia, where it remained until 2008.
 It was restored, and installed in the Pinacoteca di Brera in 2009 for the bicentenary of the gallery.